value-scaling/value-scaling.github.io/src/maintext/main.md

 :::takeaway_begin:::

-- **TD-overfitting**: Overfitting is a property of the model capacity of TD-targets.
+- **TD-overfitting**: Overfitting is a result of poor generalization of TD-targets from smaller models.
-- Smaller models produce TD-targets that generalize poorly, and have a small maximum admissable batch size.
-Large models produce TD-targets that generalize well, and enable larger batch sizes.
+- With low model capacity, increasing batch size results in a higher validation TD-error;
+  with high model capacity, increasing batch size results in a lower validation TD-error.
-- The best batch size increases with model size, but is bounded above by an asymptote.
+- The best batch size increases with model size and decreases with the UTD ratio.
   :::takeaway_end:::

 ## Part IIIa: Budget-optimal scaling for off-policy RL